yuanqing/create-figma-plugin/README.md

 $ npm run build
 ```

-To rebuild the plugin whenever we make a change, do:
+To rebuild the plugin whenever you make a change, do:

 ```
 $ npm run watch